PatrickTheGamerz/OrangeVest/README.md

             <div class="education-step-label">Module 3</div>
             <h3>Plan before placing</h3>
             <p>
-              A clear idea has a reason to enter, a place where it's wrong, and a rough exit plan.
-If you can’t write it in a sentence, it might be noise.
+              A trade idea is clearer when you know why, where it’s wrong, and roughly where you’d scale out or exit.
             </p>
             <div class="education-caption">
-              Try: write your plan before you click buy, then review it after the trade closes.
+              Try: write your plan before you click buy, then review it when you close the trade.
             </div>
           </div>